Tejas-H5/MacroRunner/README.md

-# MacroRunner
+# Macro Runner
-Originally a quick way to make edits to a single document using some disposable JavaScript.
-However, because it allows you to run arbitrary JavaScript code and import any module with `require`, it can probably do a lot more.
-I have mainly been using it to do menial stuff like regex find and replacing using string arrays as input data, and using a series of regex + indexOf string operations to extract various tokens from source code - anything that would be trivial with 5 min of code but would take a long time to do manually.
+A quick way to make edits to a single document using some disposable JavaScript.
+Since you can also run arbitrary JavaScript code and you are working with a string instead of vscode's editBuilder API, the sky is the limit.

 Use the `New Macro` command from the `Ctrl+Shift+P` menu to create a new macro.
 The default macro template will open in a text editor to the side of whatever you're editing.